mincompcookbook/mincompcookbook.github.io/resources.md

 ## Tools
-[Wax] (https://minicomp.github.io/wax/): A workflow for digital exhibitions based on minimal computing principles.
+[Wax](https://minicomp.github.io/wax/): A workflow for digital exhibitions based on minimal computing principles.
 Ideal for projects with a wealth of images.
-[Ed] (https://minicomp.github.io/ed/): A Jekyll theme for creating digital editions on a static website mased on minimal computing principles.
+[Ed](https://minicomp.github.io/ed/): A Jekyll theme for creating digital editions on a static website mased on minimal computing principles.
 Designed to be easy to learn.
-[Jekyll Now] (https://www.jekyllnow.com/): A Jekyll theme, designed to be quick and easy to implement without extensive coding knowledge.
+[Jekyll Now](https://www.jekyllnow.com/): A Jekyll theme, designed to be quick and easy to implement without extensive coding knowledge.
 Used to build this website.
 Not explicitly a minimal computing project, but can be leveraged for minimal computing purposes.
-[No Connect] (https://github.com/xpmethod/no-connect) A Jekyll template that works on a local computer or even a flash drive-that is, a downloadable website that works with no connection to the internet.
+[No Connect](https://github.com/xpmethod/no-connect) A Jekyll template that works on a local computer or even a flash drive-that is, a downloadable website that works with no connection to the internet.